 In a multiple NWDAF deployment scenario, NWDAF instances are specialized to provide Analytics for one or more Analytics IDs, and each of the NWDAF instances serves a certain Area of Interest or TAI(s).
 Additionally, these NWDAF instances may belong to an NWDAF Set.
 These distributed NWDAFs are expected to work as in Release-16 with some additional enhancements to registration and discovery procedures, data collection and analytics exposure, as explained in below sub-clauses.

 There is a need to address cases where an NF Consumer may require Output Analytics for an Area of Interest that is not covered by any single distributed NWDAF instance and, thus, requires multiple NWDAFs that collectively serve the requested Area of Interest for the particular Analytics ID.
 To support such requests, it is proposed to introduce an NWDAF with aggregation function.
 An NWDAF with aggregation function is also referred to as "Central NWDAF".
 This aggregation function aggregates Data and/or Output Analytics specific to one or more Analytic IDs coming from multiple Data Sources, i.e., from one or more distributed NWDAFs and/or from NFs.
+"Aggregation Function" may require additional data, i.e., metadata along with analytics output data provided by multiple NWDAFs in order to create a single Output Analytics.
+This is in addition to regular NWDAF behaviour such as collecting data from data sources to be able to generate its own output analytics.

 6.X.2 Functional Description